 Understanding The Locus Of Control Theory In The Workplace

-The concept of locus of control is a psychological principle that refers to how individuals perceive the control they have over their own lives.
+The locus of control concept is a psychological principle that refers to how individuals perceive control over their lives.

 It’s a fundamental aspect of our personality, influencing our behaviors, attitudes, and responses to various situations.